kevgo/multi-repo-tool/README.md

 Main operations:

-- [clone](documentation/clone.md) all repositories of a Github organization onto your local machine
+- [clone](documentation/clone.md) all repositories of a Github organization to your local machine
 - [run](documentation/run.md) a CLI command in all subdirectories
   - [abort](documentation/abort.md) the currently running queue